 The 1871 Census appears to find him living with Mary and several children at 5, Burton Buildings in the St. George district.
+Their surname was entered as "Livsey".
 He was occupied as a cotton dyer.
 His and Mary's ages are given as "49", possibly an enumeration error.
 Burton Street is where John (3)'s brother Thomas (1) was also living in 1871.

 Ellen (1) appears to have been christened at Manchester Cathedral on December 23rd 1849 with her surname spelled as "Livsey" [IGI: Batch C073542].
 She was with her parents in the 1851 Census but may have died soon afterwards, as another child Ellen (2) was christened at the Cathedral on May 30th 1852 of parents "John Livesey and Mary" [IGI: Batch C073543].